Mpox FAQs [PDF]

 Expanded Vaccination (Make an appointment at a vaccine location)

-- Gay, bisexual, and other men who have sex with men, transgender or nonbinary people who in the past 6 months have had:
+- People who are gay, bisexual, or other men who have sex with men, transgender, nonbinary, or gender-diverse people who in the past 6 months have had any of the following:

 - More than one sex partner